Cartus/cartus.github.io/_news/announcement_2.md

 I will give priority to applicants who meet the following criteria:

-- Experience in large language models, machine learning, or natural language processing, with publications in key conferences such as ML (ICML/NeurIPS/ICLR), NLP (ACL/EMNLP/NAACL/EACL), or LLM (COLM).
-I focus on these venues, as well as some journals (TACL/TMLR).
+- Experience in LLMs or Agentic AI, with publications in key conferences such as ML (ICML/NeurIPS/ICLR), NLP (ACL/EMNLP/NAACL/EACL), or LLM (COLM).
+I focus on these venues, as well as some journals (TPAMI/TACL/TMLR).
+- Experience in LLMs in the Industry.
 - Strong programming abilities and involvement in meaningful open-source projects related to LLMs.
-- Previous experience as a research assistant in our lab or collaborators.
+- Previous experience as a research assistant in our lab or with collaborators.
 I value working with individuals with whom I have had positive experiences, as our time together during the PhD will be collaborative and intensive.

 ### For Research Assistant/Intern/Visitors

-I have already welcomed multiple interns, research assistants, and visitors.
-At this time, I do not have plans to recruit additional team members.
-I will update this post when these new positions become available.
+**I have already welcomed multiple interns, research assistants, and visitors.
+At this time, I do not have plans to recruit these additional team members.** I will update this post when these new positions become available.

 - My main goal is for the team to focus on a few key research areas.
 If our interests diverge significantly, it may be challenging for me to provide effective guidance.
 To ensure I can engage with all students' research, I plan to limit the number of recruits.
 - You can start in the spring without waiting until the fall.
 If our collaboration goes well, I would be delighted to have you continue as a PhD student.
 If you're interested in exploring opportunities elsewhere, I would be more than happy to recommend you to other institutions abroad; this year, I’ve already submitted over 30 recommendation letters for two students based on our joint work.